malekpouri/translate/README.md

 **Contact:**

-If you have any questions or suggestions, please feel free to contact us at m.malekpoor@gmail.com.
+If you have any questions or suggestions, please feel free to contact us at [m.malekpoor@gmail.com](m.malekpoor@gmail.com).

+**Additional Notes:**

+* The script utilizes Webtran.eu for translation.
+You may need to create a free account and obtain an API key if you plan to translate a large number of files.
+* The script handles multiple subtitle files in a directory.
+You can specify a single file or an entire directory.
+* The script supports language customization.
+You can specify the source and target languages as command-line arguments.
+If no languages are specified, English and Farsi are used as defaults.
+* The script saves translated files in the same directory as the original files, with a "_translate" suffix appended to the filename.

+This script provides a convenient tool for translating subtitle files using Groovy and Webtran.eu.
+Feel free to modify and adapt it to your specific needs and contribute to its improvement.